 The field of human genetics is discovering disease-causing mutations at an unprecedented rate.
 These genetic mutations drive many rare, debilitating and fatal disorders.
-While some treatments are available to address symptoms, or slow the progression of genetic diseases, treatments that directly address the causative genes are needed to develop cures for patients.
+While some treatments are available to address symptoms, or slow the progression of genetic diseases, treatments that directly address the causative genes are needed to make cures possible for patients.

-Our proprietary AAVHSC vectors have many unique properties that can enable the development of potentially one-time curative treatments:
+Our AAVHSC vectors have many unique properties that can enable the development of potentially one-time curative treatments:

 Our novel AAVHSCs are packaged with either a gene editing or gene therapy construct.
 Our gene editing construct includes lengthy guide sequences, or homology arms, which are designed to enable the specific alignment to the desired genomic location and then, through the natural process of homologous recombination, correction of the diseased gene in the genome by replacement with a whole functional copy.
 Our gene therapy construct includes either a functional copy of the gene and a promoter sequence that is designed to enable the gene to be turned on in the cell and ultimately transcribed to express a therapeutic protein without integrating into the genome, or therapeutic cDNA for antibody proteins that are delivered to the liver where they form fully functional, full-length Immunoglobulin G (IgG) antibodies through our GTx-mAb platform.